-All to descendants if any; if none, to parent(s) and sibling(s) (or if any siblings are deceased, to their children); if none, half to each set of grandparents (or descendants of deceased grandparents).
+All to descendants if any; if none, to parent(s) and sibling(s) (or if any siblings are deceased, to their children); if none, half to each set of grandparents (or descendants of deceased grandparents).32

-A court cannot change these rules for distribution with no will.
+A court cannot change these rules for distribution without a will.
 But a person who makes a will can give away property in any desired manner (subject only to some restrictions to protect a spouse and child(ren) if any).
 A will is also the place for parents of minor children to recommend a guardian for them.
 Such a recommendation is not binding on courts, but the court is likely to follow it unless there is a strong reason not to.

 Many lawyers will draw up an uncomplicated will for around \$200.
-Some people may also want to consider setting up one or more inter vivos trusts (often called "living trusts").
-Although more expensive to create, they may simplify administration of estates of considerable size, especially those including real estate.
-Creating such a trust puts parts or all of the owner's property into a form of ownership (a trust) that is controlled by one or more trustees (who can be the owner alone, and/or the intended heirs or others) and held for the eventual benefit of the intended heirs.
+An alternative that may be better for some people is setting up one or more inter vivos trusts (often called "living trusts").
+Although costing more to create, they may simplify administration of estates of considerable size, especially those that include real estate.
+Creating such a trust puts parts or all of the owner's property into a form of ownership (a trust) that is controlled by one or more trustees (who can be the owner alone, and/ or the intended heirs or others) and held for the eventual benefit of the intended heirs.
 Upon the death of the owner, the property can go immediately to the heirs, without probate-although provisions can be made for it to go into the temporary control of another trustee (for example, if the heirs are still minors at the time of death).
 Lawyers familiar with this area of the law can create trusts for these or many other purposes.